onehashai/onehash-connect/help/mobile-notifications.md

 ## Mobile notifications while online

-You can customize whether or not Zulip will send mobile push notifications while you are actively using one of the Zulip apps.
+You can customize whether or not OneHash Connect will send mobile push notifications while you are actively using one of the OneHash Connect apps.

 !!! tip ""
-    When testing mobile notifications, make sure Zulip is configured to send mobile notifications even when you're online.
+    When testing mobile notifications, make sure OneHash Connect is configured to send mobile notifications even when you're online.

 {start_tabs}